SEER-Medicare: Overview of the Process for Obtaining Data

 For reasons of confidentiality, selected variables are not routinely released on the SEER-Medicare files.
 These variables include the patient's Census tract and ZIP code, as well as the ZIP code for physicians and hospitals.
 Please review the Privacy and Confidentiality Issues section for more information on these variables.

 Once a data request has been approved and all appropriate documents are on file, IMS (NCI's information technology contractor) will provide an invoice to the investigator to cover the costs of creating the requested data files (see Cost of Acquiring SEER-Medicare Data).
 In accordance with an NCI-IMS contractual agreement, IMS will begin processing data requests upon receipt of payment.
-In order to ensure the security of the patient's information during transition of files, the data files will be encrypted using WinZip (256bit AES encryption) and password-protected.
+In order to ensure the security of the patient's information during transition of files, the data files will be encrypted to a thumb drive that is password-protected.
 The data files will also be compressed using the GZIP compression utility.
 A program will be made available to unzip the files onto the user's PC in the directory that the user specifies.
-The PC must be equipped with Windows NT, Windows 95 or later.
+The PC must be equipped with the Windows Operating system.
 GUNZIP is necessary to unzip the files if using a UNIX or Linux machine.